Accent In Carpet Cleaning | Brentwood carpet cleaning near me

 Regularly brush your silk carpet.
 So not only is its shine preserved, but normal soiling is also removed.
 In the case of a superficial stain, for example, due to dust, it may also be sufficient to hit the carpet on the outside.

-Many results appear on the Internet when you search for “How to clean synthetic fiber rugs”.
-You find for example: “This cleaner can be used”, “When cleaning, you need a lot of water” or “Just put your carpet in the washing machine!
+Many results appear on the Internet when you search for “How to clean synthetic fiber rugs.”
+You find, for example: “This cleaner can be used,” “When cleaning, you need a lot of water,” or “Just put your carpet in the washing machine!”

 Bad information over bad information — how can you figure out which is right?

 Synthetic fibers include polyacrylic, polyester, and polypropylene.
 These materials are particularly popular for carpets because they are sturdy and require little maintenance.
+However, when it comes to more delicate materials like clean cotton sisal and silk rugs, a different approach is necessary to ensure proper care without damaging the fibers.

 Polyacrylic, polyester, and polypropylene carpets are particularly strong, dirt-resistant, and have a water-repellent structure.
 Thus, they are particularly suitable for rooms in which rugs are put to the test, such as in the entrance, hallway, bathroom, or kitchen.

 Synthetic fiber rugs not only stand out for their high resistance but also for their unique designs and patterns.
 So, they are not only practical, they also look pretty.
+Additionally, materials like clean cotton sisal and silk rugs offer a natural alternative with their own aesthetic and functional benefits.

 Viscose — also called rayon — is also a synthetic fiber, but it is more sensitive than polyacrylic, polyester, or polypropylene.